lenh0205/java/docs/security/Implement/basic.md

 # Run
 * -> first, go into the browser and try to access the `http://127.0.0.1:8080/articles` page
 * -> we'll be automatically redirected to **the OAuth server login page** under `http://auth-server:9000/login` URL
-* -> after providing the proper username-password, the authorization server will redirect us back to the requested URL - the list of articles
+* -> after providing the proper username-password, the `authorization server will redirect us back to the requested URL` - the list of articles
-* -> further requests to the articles endpoint won’t require logging in, as the access token will be stored in a cookie.
+* -> further requests to the articles endpoint won't require logging in, as the access token will be stored in a cookie